gettek/terraform-azurerm-policy-as-code/modules/set_assignment/README.md

 Assignments can be scoped from overarching management groups right down to individual resources

-> 💡 To automate Role Assignment and Remediation you must explicitly parse a list of required `role_definition_ids` to this module.
-You can assign roles at a different scope to that of the policy assignment (default) using `role_assignment_scope`.
+> 💡 To automate Role Assignment and Remediation you must explicitly parse a list of required `role_definition_ids` to this module as seen below.
+You may choose to assign roles at a different scope to that of the policy assignment (default) using `role_assignment_scope`.

 > ⚠️ **Warning:** You may experience plan/apply issues when running an initial deployment of a `set_assignment`.
-This is because `azurerm_role_assignment.rem_role` and `azurerm_policy_remediation.rem` depend on resources to exist before producing a successful deployment.
+This is because `azurerm_role_assignment.rem_role` and `azurerm_*_policy_remediation.rem` depend on resources to exist before producing a successful deployment.
 To overcome this, set the flag `skip_remediation=true` and omit for consecutive builds.
 This may also be required for destroy tasks.

 ## Examples